-Primary Professional Experience 2: Leadership and Stewardship for Diverse Learning Environments
+Secondary Professional Experience 2: Assessment and Reporting

 During the second placement, pre-service teachers are expected to accompany the teacher throughout the day and involve themselves as much as possible in all school activities and administrative duties.
 Pre-service teachers are to continue to develop awareness and understanding, through discussion and observation, of the varied nature of the teacher's role.
-Emphasis continues to be on supporting pre-service teachers to relate successfully to children in whole class settings, small groups and on an individual basis and to integrate the pre-service teachers' studies with practical learning experiences.
-During this period, preservice teachers are given the opportunity to plan, prepare, and teach lessons to the whole class.
+Emphasis continues to be on supporting pre-service teachers to relate successfully to young people in whole class settings, small groups and on an individual basis and to integrate the pre-service teachers' studies with practical learning experiences.
+During this period, preservice teachers are given the opportunity to plan, prepare, and teach lessons to the whole class ideally in their major teaching area.